Accessibility Accessibility Widget

 Urge urinary incontinence / overactive bladder (OAB) is a form of urinary incontinence characterized by a sudden and intense urge to urinate, usually resulting in an uncontrollable loss of urine.
 It is often caused by involuntary contractions of the bladder muscles, which can be triggered by various factors such as a full bladder, certain movements, or even just the thought or sound of running water.

-People with urge urinary incontinence may experience a frequent need to urinate (including waking up multiple times during the night to urinate), a constant feeling of urgency, and difficulty postponing urination once the urge is felt.
+With urge urinary incontinence West Columbia patients may experience a frequent need to urinate (including waking up multiple times during the night to urinate), a constant feeling of urgency, and difficulty postponing urination once the urge is felt.
 This condition can significantly impact a person's quality of life and may lead to social embarrassment and avoidance of activities due to the fear of accidents.

 Dr. Jessica J. Rueb explains the symptoms and difficulties associated with Incontinence.